 - PsyD, Clinical Psychology, Minnesota School...

 Professor Kate Gapinski received a PhD in clinical psychology from Yale University, where her research focused on eating disorders and social perceptions of weight.
 She also worked in a lab dedicated to gender research for several years.
 After completing postdoctoral work in behavioral medicine at Stanford University, she became a founding partner in an evidence-based clinical psychology practice in San Francisco, where she currently treats individuals and couples.
 In addition, she has...

 - Abnormal psychology

-Lauren Marie Haack, PhD is a licensed clinical psychologist whose work focuses on cultural influences to mental health conceptualization, assessment, and treatment, and accessible and culturally appropriate evidence-based services for vulnerable youth and families.
-In addition to teaching courses at USF since 2013, She serves as Assistant Professor and Attending Psychologist in the UCSF Department of Psychiatry and Weill Institute for Neurosciences.
-She is a member of the International Society...
+Lauren Marie Haack, PhD is a licensed clinical psychologist with interests focused on 1) cultural influences to mental health conceptualization, assessment, and treatment, 2) accessible and culturally attuned evidence-based services for traditionally underserved youth and families worldwide, and 3) behavioral health provider experience, training, and consultation.
+In addition to teaching courses at USF since 2013, she serves as director of the STRIVE lab (strivelab.ucsf.edu) and associate...

 - PhD, Clinical Psychology, Marquette University

 - Evidence-based mental health services